Dhanyasri-Palanisamy/Cognizant_Digital_Nurture_5.0/week4/microservices-project/README.md

-# Bank Microservices with API Gateway
+# Microservices with API Gateway for bank System

 This project contains 4 independent Spring Boot Maven projects matching the lab exercise: Account service, Loan service, Eureka Discovery Server, and an